symfony/symfony-docs/http_client.rst

         'headers' => [
             'Cookie' => new Cookie('flavor', 'chocolate', strtotime('+1 day')),

-            // you're also able to pass a string instead 'Cookie' => 'flavor=chocolate; expires=Sat, 11 Feb 2023 12:18:13 GMT; Max-Age=86400; path=/'
+            // you can also pass the cookie contents as a string 'Cookie' => 'flavor=chocolate; expires=Sat, 11 Feb 2023 12:18:13 GMT; Max-Age=86400; path=/'
         ],
     ]);